lyb1234567/CS_Self_Study/README.md

 # CS_Self_Study
-This repository will be used to store some CS courses to learn
+This repository will be used to store some CS courses to learnsds